dimmyvi/tigress-requirements/draft-tigress-requirements.md

 --- abstract

-This document describes the use cases necessitating the secure transfer of digital credentials.
+This document describes the use cases necessitating the secure transfer of digital credentials between two devices.
+Secure credentials may represent a digital key to a hotel room, a digital key to a door lock in a house or a digital key to a car.
 The document also comprises a proposal, and defines requirements and scope.

 --- middle